 APD is currently accepting applications for Police Officer, with the next academy scheduled to begin October 20, 2014.
-The deadlines for applicants interested in attending the October academy are May 15, 2014 (Out-of-State applicants) and May 31, 2014 (In-State applicants).
+Apply now to be considered for the next academy.

 Interested in joining the Anchorage Police Department?
 Ever considered being a police officer?
 What about a dispatcher, evidence technician, or report taker?
 If you are interested in an exciting career with the Anchorage Police Department, go to the Municipality of Anchorage Employee Relations Current Job Openings site where you will find information about job openings, employee benefits and the hiring process.

 APD has a well deserved reputation for its high standards and dedicated service to the community.
 Police officer applicants are required to participate in a rigorous hiring process, including (but not limited to) initial testing, a physical agility test, psychological assessment, and a comprehensive background check.
 Fewer than 5 percent of those who test for officer positions are successful in the selection process, but those who do are met with an exciting and rewarding career opportunity.
 All our employees enjoy excellent pay and benefits as well as the advantage of working in an agency that values its members.

 The Anchorage Police Department welcomes you to try out for a satisfying and enjoyable career in law enforcement with one of the most professional and well-trained agencies in the country.

 For additional information you can call the APD Recruitment Team at 907-786-8811, or to be placed on an email notification list, you can email the team at APDJobs@muni.org.